 Even Rabbi Shaul had the same affection for the Torah that David did.

-In our 20th century western culture we usually view "love" as an emotion.
-From an Hebraic perspective, love is not an emotion, but rather an action.
+In our 20th century western culture, we usually view "love" as an emotion.
+From a Hebraic perspective, love is not an emotion, but rather an action.
 If I say that I "love" someone but never impart action into that relationship, there is no love.
 In the passages above we see action words like "keep, obey, walk, hold fast, and serve" being equated to the word "love".

 This connection between obedience to the Torah and love for God is carried over into the New Covenant as well.

 The last line in this passage said we "must walk as Yeshua did".
 Do we really know how Yeshua walked?
 Yeshua was a Jew who lived a strict life according to Torah, he walked that straight line perfectly and taught others to do the same.
 Those who claim to follow the steps of the Messiah, but do not walk according to the Torah are a liar as the last passage states.

 The word "righteous" is a translation of the Hebrew verb צדק (Ts.D.Q, Strong's #6663), which means "to walk a straight line".
 From this root comes the noun צדיק (tsadiyq, Strong's #6662) which means "a straight line".
 This can literally mean a straight line, or figuratively "what is right" which is where we get the words "right" and "righteous".
 As discussed earlier, Torah is "a way of life" or "a way to walking".
 The Torah is a straight line and teaches God's children how to walk a straight line.
 Therefore, Torah is the "straight line" by which his children are to walk.

 A tsadiyq is also "one who walks a straight line" or "a righteous one".
 Those who follow the righteous Torah are considered righteous, a tsadiyq.

 The New Covenant also teaches that righteousness comes from obedience to the Torah.